PhilipYip1988/python-notebooks/anaconda/linux/install/readme.md

 Miniconda is a bootstrap version of Anaconda, that only contains the conda package manager and can likewise be used to create Python environments.

-When only custom Python environments are being used, Miniconda should be used in preference to Anaconda.
+Anaconda should be preferenced when, the user required a preconfigured (base) Python environment to be used *as is*.
+When the user plans to only create custom Python environments, Miniconda should be preferenced.

 ### Anaconda Python Distribution